Medicare Annual Wellness Visit

 • The names of your medical equipment supply companies

-• A list of all of your medicines and dosages, including over-the-counter drugs, vitamins and herbal supplements
+• A list of your medicines and dosages, including over-the-counter drugs, vitamins and herbal supplements

 • The names of the pharmacies you use